DEFRA/software-development-standards/docs/standards/container_standards.md

 ### Linux containers are used if the service to be containerised can run on Linux
 Underlying container hosts can only host either Linux or Windows containers.
 A model of consistency would reduce the number of underlying hosts.
 Windows containers can only be run on Windows hosts which typically have greater licensing costs vs Linux.

-*Note that services built using .Net Framework cannot be run using Linux containers, but services built using .Net Core can.
-Defra's position is .Net Core should be preferred over .Net Framework but there may be some use cases if containerising legacy services*
+*Note that services built using .Net Framework cannot be run using Linux containers, but services built using .Net can.
+Defra's position is .Net should be preferred over .Net Framework but there may be some use cases if containerising legacy services*

 ### Images are built using Defra base images (see above)
 ### Containers are not run using root user